ZacharieALES/porta-java/README.md

 * find the dimension and the hyperplans which include P;
 * find the facets of P.

+ ## How to use porta-java?

-## Prerequisites
+### Prerequisites
 * It currently does not work on windows (contributions on that part or another are welcome).
 * Porta commands must be in the path.

- ## How to use it
+ ### Formulation definition
  Currently the only way to define an integer polytope is by providing a linear formulation.

- ### Formulation definition

  #### Defining a formulation from an LP file
 The easiest way to define a formulation is to use a [CPLEX lp file](http://lpsolve.sourceforge.net/5.1/CPLEX-format.htm) using the LPReader class :